 Matrix and the philosophical meaning: Plato’s Cave

-The main theme is of course (although for some people it is not so obvious) the Allegory of the Cave of Plato.
+The main topic is of course (although for some people it is not so obvious) the Allegory of the Cave of Plato.
 At this stage, a brief summary of the Allegory of the Cave is required.
-In the Republic, Plato and SOcirates figure out a metaphor describing philosophers : In the darkness of a cave, men are chained since childhood, looking towards the back wall.
+In the Republic, Plato and Socrates figure out a metaphor describing philosophers role: In the darkness of a cave, men are chained since childhood, looking towards the back wall.
 Behind them, the opening of the cave with a wall, behind which men pass on their shoulders all kinds of items.
-The men are not chained bystanders, their shadows projected on the back of the cave, and hear their voices sound distorted echo of the cave.
-One of the captives will be released, will leave the cave and will first be blinded by the light … eventually he will realize that what he saw before was not the reality.
-He wants to return to the cave to persuade, open your eyes to other prisoners and set them free.
+The men have not chained bystanders, their shadows projected on the back of the cave, and hear their voices sound distorted echo of the cave.
+One of the captives will be released, will leave the cave and will first be blinded by the light … eventually, he will realize that what he saw before was not the reality.
+He wants to return to the cave to persuade, open eyes to other prisoners and set them free.
 They do not show themselves receptive to his theories.
 Having grown up in this system, they will defend to the end and will kill the escapee from the cave.
 This escaped man, trying to liberate other men from the world of illusion, represents philosopher.

-In Matrix, there is a dualist metephysic, two levels of world : outside the matrix is the reality, inside is the world of illusion.
+In Matrix, there is a dualist metaphysics, i.e. two levels of world: outside the matrix is the reality, inside is the world of illusion.
 This dualism is typical of Plato’s philosophy.

 Neo and Socrates

-We can make a reconciliation of this escaped, with the figure of the philosopher (trying to enlighten his fellow), particularly of Socrates.
-Indeed Plato tries here to tell the life of his master (Socrates) who tried in his time, his fellow Athenians to reason (the Pythia Oracle at Delphi prophesied that his mission), he was finally put to death by his fellow condemned to drink hemlock.
-In Matrix, the approximation of Socrates with Neo seems appropriate.
-Neo will also see an Oracle (note the quotation from Plato’s old lady, “know thyself”), like Socrates, he is the Elected and must save his people, and like him, he is dazzled by light after his release.
+We can follow the metaphor of this escaped man, with the figure of the philosopher (trying to enlighten his fellow), particularly of Socrates.
+Indeed, Plato tries here to tell the life of his master (Socrates) who tried in his time, his fellow Athenians to think logically (the Pythia Oracle at Delphi prophesied that mission), he was finally put to death by his fellow condemned to drink hemlock.
+In Matrix, the assimilation of Socrates as Neo seems appropriate.
+Neo will also see an Oracle (note the quotation from Plato’s old lady, “know thyself“), like Socrates, he is the Elected and must save his people, and like him, he is dazzled by light after his release.

 Here is a dialogue extract of Matrix: